Blog Post

 The lowest-risk next step for a ring you do not fully trust

 If a ring already feels questionable, do not wait for a special occasion to test it.
-Bring it in for a quote-first inspection and let the condition decide whether the piece needs immediate work or simply closer monitoring.
+Bring it in for a repair inspection and let the condition decide whether the piece needs immediate work or simply closer monitoring.

 For Pasadena customers, the value is not only the repair itself.
 It is knowing the jewelry stays in-house, the risks are explained clearly, and the next decision is based on what the setting actually needs rather than on guesswork.